royalmo/docker-networks/README.md

 - **BRIDGE**: This is the most common network type, and the default for every new container.
 Every new network is simply a new sub-range of IP addresses inside the default `127.0.0.0/8` sub-range.
-Of course, the adresses can be manually set.
+Of course, the addresses can be manually set.
 The bridge network also connects the containers with the host machine, as it also has an IP (which is normally the gateway).